Research in Commercial Law

 PhD Programme in Commercial Law

 The PhD programme in Commercial Law at Hanken prepares students for challenging careers in research by providing an individually tailored program for each doctoral student.
 Hanken attracts doctoral students in many fields of Commercial Law, including Intellectual Property Law, Tax Law, Law of Corporate Governance and Labour Law.
-Hanken also currently hosts two important research centers related to the Department: the IPR University Center and the Hanken Center of Corporate Governance (HCCG).
+Hanken also currently hosts two important research centers related to the Department: the IPR University Center and the Hanken Center for Accounting, Finance and Governance.

 Intellectual property law is one of the fields strongly supported by Hanken and the field has particularly attracted doctoral candidates.
 Hanken hosts the IPR University Center, which is a joint collaborative platform for intellectual property research and education among universities in Finland.
 The IPR University Center arranges guest lecture series and coordinates courses and workshops for national and international doctoral students, including annual the IPR Summer School.
 The IPR University Center at Hanken creates an ideal environment for IP studies and research for doctoral students.
 Additionally, intellectual property law also boasts several on-going research projects that are financed by the Finnish Academy of Science and Tekes.
 These projects provide a dynamic research environment for doctoral students.